diegoarivera35/PortfolioFrontEnd/README.md

 - Display projects with details fetched from the backend.
 - Responsive design.
-- Integration with various APIs and databases.
+- Integration with APIs and databases.
+(Component ProjectsAPI)

 ## Future Improvements